seancfoley/IPAddress/ipaddress.md

 &#8203;
 #### Additional Operations with Sequential Range Lists Accessing the Internal Range Structure

-Sequential range lists do not allow direct access to the backing list of sequential ranges in a sequential range list, but it does allow indirect access through the following methods.
+Sequential range lists do not allow direct access to the backing list of sequential ranges in a sequential range list, but they do allow indirect access through the following methods.

 | Java | Go | Description |
 | --- | --- | --- |